magento/knowledge-base/src/troubleshooting/miscellaneous/i-have-configured-api-keys-for-sensei-but-only-seeing-1-saas-data-space.md

 ## Issue

-I have configured the API keys for Sensei, but I am only seeing 1 SaaS data space.
+I have configured the API keys for Sensei, but I am only seeing one SaaS data space.

 ## Cause